SteveBarnett/Speaker-Workshop/deck.md

 ### **Activity** :sparkles:

-## What's the most useful<br>you learned today?
+## What's the most useful<br>thing you learned today?

 ^ To the wall!
 You've now run through the entire process of thinking about, preparing, submitting and giving a talk!
-What's the one most useful thing thing you've learned.
+What's the one most useful thing you've learned.
 Write it on a sticky.

 ---